SoftFluent/CodeFluent-Entities-Documentation/getting-started/use_your_data_access_layer.md

 ## Add instances

-Your application source code should be ready for display, now let's add some data into our model.
+Now let's add some data to our model.
 Select the Product entity and open the Instances Grid windows from the ribbon.

 ![](img/use-your-dal-02.png)